fbgallet/roam-extension-live-ai-assistant/docs/generative-ai.md

    - `{page}` or `{page([[title1]]+[[title2]]+...)}`: the current page view in the main window or the specified list of pages between parentheses separated by `+`, title with or without brackets.
    - `{ref}` or `{ref([[title1]]+[[title2]]+...)}` or `{linkedRefs}`: the current page linked references or the linked references of the specified list of pages.
    - `{DNPs(nb)}` or `{logPages(nb)}`: the daily log, with 'nb' for the number of last DNP to include from the current date or the current DNP.
-3. Block reference of the target block (in `uid` or `((uid))` format), where the response will be inserted (Default: new direct child block) or one of the following instruction, only usefull for short response (not parsed in multiple blocks):
+3. Block reference of the target block (in `uid` or `((uid))` format), where the response will be inserted (Default: new direct child block) or one of the following instructions:
    - `{replace}`: replace the current block content, preceded by the assistant name (as defined in role setting)
    - `{replace-}`: replace the current block content, without assistant name, only the response
    - `{append}`: append the response to the current block content
+   - `{chat}`: open the Live AI Chat panel with the prompt and context loaded, and automatically execute the AI response (useful for interactive conversations with context)
 4. AI model to query: exact model ID from OpenAI or Anthropic, or `claude-sonnet-3.5`, `claude-haiku-3.5` or `claude-haiku`, or `openRouter`, `groq`, `ollama` for first model using these APIs, or the exact model ID after `openRouter/`, `groq/` or `ollama/`.
 Default: default model defined in extension settings.
 5. Levels within the linked references or DNP to include in the context: number, default fixed in settings.
 6. Insert or not ((uid)) of each block in the context: `true` or `false` or nb of levels to insert block refs from.
 Default: default defined in extension settings.